n96uman/sql-injection_scripts/readme.md

         print("There is an error or no index for the SQL.")
 ```

-## after this most of the lab are uses the same method.we gone skip to Blind sql injection
+- ==After this, most of the labs use the same method.
+We're going to skip to Blind SQL Injection.==

 ## Lab 11: Blind sql injection for Password Exploitation Script